Memory in 3D cyclically driven granular material: Results and Discussion

-Since the rotations also have a power-law evolution in the average motion as a function of cycle number, we expect the memory read-out to be similar to that of the translations.
+Since the rotations also have a similar, power-law evolution in the average displacements as a function of cycle number, we expect the memory read-out to be similar to that of the translations.
 Figure 4d-f shows the read-out of the mean rotations for static friction of 0.05, 0.2, and 0.5, respectively.
 Immediately, we observe that the rotations appear not to have a similar memory signature in their displacements.
 However, there is a distinct power-law behavior that undergoes a slope change as the amplitude is increased that gets more pronounced as the system experiences more training cycles.
-Specifically, after 400 cycles, we find an exponent of ~0.7 for small amplitudes and then ~1.4 for large amplitudes, 2 times the small-amplitude exponent.
+Specifically, after 400 cycles, we find an exponent of $\sim 0.7$ for small amplitudes and then $\sim 1.4$ for large amplitudes, 2 times the small-amplitude exponent.
 One might suspect that the change in behavior of rotations is caused by the change in the translational motion.
 However, it appears that the rotational memory behaves similarly for all friction values, which is not the case for translational displacement.
-When comparing different compression amplitudes, we see that the exponent is the same above the training amplitude (~1.4) in the rotations for 0.5, 1.0 and 2.0 \% compression (see figure S2).
 Even with the change in the power law, it appears that the memory of the drive does not seem to be present in the average rotational motion of the grains; however, the evolution or formation of the memory could be present in collective rotations\cite{Pires:2020}\cite{Stager:2016} at longer length scales, which is a topic of future work.

+Figure 5 shows how the reversibility is affected by different preparation amplitudes.
+We have 3 systems that were compressed at 0.5\%, 1\% and 2\%, and performed the same parallel readout to quantify the reversibility.
+We did this for $\mu_S = 0.2$, the friction that best corresponds to the experiments.
+Clearly, the reversibility relies heavily on the prepared amplitude (hence the dip in the curves).
+Additionally, it appears that the system gets more irreversible at higher compression amplitudes, and we see a very pronounced minimum for higher amplitudes.
+This makes sense as the sample gets less reversible for higher amplitudes.
+However, looking at the rotations, we see that the power-law increase has a similar exponent for amplitudes higher than the prepared amplitudes for all three curves ($\sim 1.4$)